hisubram/mobilefoundation/instrument_an_app.md

       * Build the Cordova project by running the command: `cordova build`.
     * For the iOS platform:
       * Open the **[Cordova application root folder] → platforms → ios → Classes** folder and find the  **AppDelegate.swift** (Swift) file.
-      * Follow the steps below to to enable `LIFECYCLE` and `NETWORK` activities.
+      * To enable `LIFECYCLE` and `NETWORK` activities, perform the following steps.
-        * To enable client lifecycle event logging:
+        * To enable client lifecycle event logging, add the following line:
           ```Swift
           WLAnalytics.sharedInstance().addDeviceEventListener(LIFECYCLE);
           ```
           {: codeblock}
           {: cordova}
-        * To enable client network-event logging:
+        * To enable client network-event logging, add the following line:
           ```Swift
           WLAnalytics.sharedInstance().addDeviceEventListener(NETWORK);
           ```